Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/README.md

 Purpose of this workshop is to:
 * Get started with GitHub and get convinced to use it on daily basis
 * Learn basics about Git and GitHub
-* Know what are the benefits of using Github
+* Know the benefits of using Github
 * Know what to use GitHub for
-* Get more experience and find a geeky job https://github.com/trending?since=monthly
+* Get more experience and find a geeky job: [https://github.com/trending?since=monthly](https://github.com/trending?since=monthly)

-Time to get your own GitHub account https://github.com/join?source=header-home
+Time to get your own GitHub account [here](https://github.com/join?source=header-home).

 ## Issues